 Linking GWAS variants to genes

 We used our above regulatory network to connect non-coding GWAS loci to potential genes.
 We exploited all three possible evidence sources including Hi-C, QTLs, and activity relationships.
 For the newly identified 142 schizophrenia GWAS loci (27), we identified a set of 1,097 putative schizophrenia-associated genes, covering 119 loci (hereby referred as "SCZ-genes," Fig. 5E).
 320 of these constituted a high-confidence set supported by more than two evidence sources (i.e., QTL and Hi-C, Fig. 5D-F, Fig. S7.1A).
 The SCZ-genes represent a substantial increase from the previously reported 22 genes across 19 loci based on a smaller QTL set (8, 27).
 The majority of SCZ-genes were not in linkage disequilibrium with index SNPs (734 genes [~66%] with r2<0.6, Fig. S7.1C), consistent with previous observations that regulatory relationships often do not follow linear genome organization (10).

+[[AJ: The SCZD GWAS section is also a little confusing - how can SNPs be linked to SCZD at all if the R^2 to index SNPs < 0.6 to begin with?]]

 We then looked at the characteristics of the SCZ-genes.
-As expected, they shared many characteristics with known schizophrenia-associated genes.
+As expected, they shared many characteristics with genes previously associated with schizophrenia risk.
 In particular, they were enriched for genes intolerant to loss-of-function mutations (27), translational regulators, cholinergic receptors, calcium channels, synaptic genes, and genes that are known to be differentially expressed in schizophrenia (Fig. S7.1B,D).
 Next, we integrated SCZ-genes with single-cell profiles and found that they are highly expressed in neurons with the highest expression in excitatory neurons (Fig. 5G).

 Finally, in a more general context, we found aggregate associations between our eQTLs and many brain-disease GWAS variants, not just schizophrenia.
 In particular, compared to non-brain related disorders, we found more significant overlap enrichments of cis-eQTL SNPs and GWAS SNPs for many brain disorders, with Schizophrenia having the strongest enrichment (Fig. 4E).
 We find a similar, and, in fact, stronger enrichment for our brain-active enhancers (Fig. 4E).